281clo/microsoft-movie-analysis/README.md

 Microsoft is looking to launch a movie, however they are unsure of the space.
 We are here to help visualize what types of movies have been doing well historically and how Microsoft can replicate such success.

+By creating our own series, we can create more loyal and dedicated fans, but we must do it right.
+We first looked through the different genres to see what films attact people and narrow down their interest.
+We look to the seasons to determine if there is an ideal time to release our movie (High demand for movies and Competition)

 ## Data